 The Chavin were a fascinating people who took hallucinogenic drugs, did human sacrifices, and created beautiful artwork.
 In the ruins of Chavin de Huantar, you’ll see some of the carved stone art they made, including a very cool jaguar head.

 The temples and other monuments here are built into green hills that are surrounded by mountains.
 It’s quite a dramatic setting and a memorable experience to stand amongst it and imagine the debauched ceremonies that would have once taken place here.

 Chavin de Huantar is another place that’s hard to reach independently but there are day tours from Huaraz that are easy and affordable.

 On the coast of northern Peru is an incredible site that was once the largest city in the Americas until the Spanish arrived in the 16th century.
 But it doesn’t look like a city in the way we might imagine it.

 Chan Chan was the capital of the Chimu people who controlled a vast empire that stretched for about 1000 kilometres down the coast.
 And they built this capital out of mud – or adobe bricks, to be more specific.

 There were thousands of buildings with palaces and temples, and homes for about 30,000 people.
 And it all looked like an enormous sand castle because of the way it was made from mud and then smoothed over.

 When you visit Chan Chan, you’ll see much is still here, although it is threatened by erosion because the walls can be washed away so easily.
 But it’s another one of the incredible places to see in Peru that is often neglected by tourists because there’s so much attention on Machu Picchu.

-Chan Chan is on the edge of the city of Trujillo and you can take this guided tour to get more out of your visit.
+Chan Chan is on the edge of the city of Trujillo, which you may remember I mentioned earlier.